-Should I take money (Euros or Pound Sterling) to Ireland with me?
+Should I take money (Euros) to Ireland with me?

 We recommend obtaining about €100 in cash (denominations of 20s or smaller) from your home bank prior to your arrival in Ireland.
 You can then take out more money from an ATM as needed during your trip.

 When traveling in Ireland, one strategy is to use cash for smaller purchases and your credit card elsewhere.